thibaudjoel/nn-simulation/README.md

 ## Folder Structure

-Before running experiments, ensure the following directory structure is created using `create_folders()` from `utils.py`:
+> **Important:**
+> Run `create_folders()` from `utils.py` before executing any simulations.
+Otherwise, the code will fail when trying to save output files.
+This will create the following directory structure in the current working directory:

 ```text
 data/